pheki/rudano/README.md

 # Rust version support

-The MSRV is **1.34 or greater** and its tested with 1.34.2, stable, beta and nightly.
-Changing it will only be done in a minor (0.x) or higher release.
+The MSRV is **1.40 or greater** and its tested with 1.40.0, stable, beta and nightly.
+Changing it will only be done in a minor (0.x) or greater release.

 # Data Types